Titaniumals25/Greetings-dapp/README.md

-# 🖖 Greeter DApp on Base Network
+# 🖖 Greetings DApp on Base Network

 A simple decentralized application (DApp) featuring a **Greeter smart contract** deployed on the **Base Sepolia Testnet**.